opencor/opencor.github.io/user/_sources/plugins/editing/cellmlAnnotationView.rst.txt

    :scale: 25%

 A quick look through the list tells us that you might want to use the one for ``voltage-gated sodium channel complex``.
-If you want to know more about the `GO <http://geneontology.org/>`__ resource, you can click on its corresponding link:
+If you want to know more about the `GO <http://geneontology.org/>`__ resource, you can click on the corresponding link:

 .. image:: pics/CellMLAnnotationViewScreenshot07.png
    :align: center